S3FA/CrashAndBurn/README.md

-CrashAndBurn
+Crash+Burn
 ============

-Full source code for Charcade's "Crash + Burn" (fire spewing bumper cars).
+Full source code for Charnival's fire spewing bumper cars aptly named Crash+Burn.

 This project will have the following, distinct, design components: